This timeline is a work in progress and will be updated and expanded as time and information become available.

 1941 San Francisco World’s Fair closes and General Electric moves broadcasting to

 New 50,000 Watt transmitter in Belmont, CA.

 1941 Early COI begins to use KGEI and WLWO for “suggested topics” and news and information.
-A special teletype from Washington, D.C. brought copy to be read with no editing.
-FDR leans on his friends at Pepsi Cola, Planters Peanuts and Firestone Tire and Rubber to buy commercials to support KGEI and WLWO.
+A special teletype from Washington, D.C. brought a copy to be read with no editing.
+FDR leans on his friends at Pepsi Cola, Planters Peanuts, and Firestone Tire and Rubber to buy commercials to support KGEI and WLWO.

 1941 Dec.
 7 Pearl Harbor attacked.
 The COI reorganizes and becomes the Office of Strategic Services (OSS).
 The FIS becomes the Office of War Information (OWI).
 Elmer Davis heads OWI.
 Ten stations exist: NBC has WNBI and WRCA in Bound Brook, NJ; CBS owns WCBX and WCRC in Brentwood, NY; General Electric operates WGEA and WGEI in Schenectady and KFEI in San Francisco; Westinghouse operates WBOS in Boston; Crosley has WLWO in Cincinnati.
 And Worldwide Broadcasting Foundation owns WRUL in Boston.